How to Help Your Child Start a Successful School Year

 10. Praise and rewards tell the child he/she is being successful.
 This builds self-esteem and encourages your child to learn.

 Julie M. Armenta, MA Founder & Education & Family

 Laguna Niguel, CA 92677

-Mrs. Armenta looks forward to working with your child on their academic journey, and having a successful summer.
-Armenta Learning Academy has an exciting summer program planned in which to fully take advantage of all the programs ALA has to offer this summer.
-We also offer accelerated studies, classes for credit, and remedial support.
-We provide Academic & Enrichment Programs for the summer and year-round, all learning needs including Special Needs and Gifted programs, Pre-K thru Adult, Onsite/Offsite, 7 days a week, part-time or full-time with flexible scheduling.
+Mrs. Armenta looks forward to working with your child on their academic journey, and having a successful school year.
+Armenta Learning Academy provides Academic & Enrichment Programs, Pre-K thru Adult, Onsite/Offsite, 7 days a week.
 Call for support in all subjects in your home or at the academy.
-We guarantee success!